LABHDUFBA/labhdufba.github.io/content/english/authors/11_arthur.md

 ---

-Currently, i am pursuing a degree in Social Sciences at the Federal University of Bahia (UFBA).
+Currently, pursuing a degree in Social Sciences at the Federal University of Bahia (UFBA).
 My research interests include Epistemology, Gender and Identity Studies, Sociology of Religion, Sociology of Crime, and the Far Right.